-Significant pest or disease means any pest or disease that may weaken the hive or pose a risk of transmission to other hives.

-Swarm catch box means any box or container specifically placed with the intention of catching swarming bees.

 Interpretation of the Code

 The Code contains elements that a beekeeper must do and some elements that a beekeeper should do.
-Where “must” is used the beekeeper has no discretion about complying with the Code – failure to comply with a “must” is an offence that may render the beekeeper liable to be fined or prosecuted.
+Where “must” is used, industry will be seeking agreement from governments to mandate (regulate) these sections of the Code so that a beekeeper will have no discretion about complying – failure to comply with a “must” will be an offence that may render the beekeeper liable to be fined or prosecuted.
 These are identified in the Code as a “REQUIREMENT”.

 Where “should” is used, this is considered highly desirable or best practice and beekeepers are strongly encouraged to comply with the element.
-It is not, however, mandatory and failure to comply is not illegal.
-These are identified in the Code as a “RECOMMENDATION”
+It is not, however, mandatory and failure to comply will not be illegal.
+These are identified in the Code as a “RECOMMENDATION” and are grouped in PART D.

 Scope of the Code

-Section B of the Code (parts 1 – 10) applies to all beekeepers and specific requirements and recommendations are marked in green.
+PART B of the Code (sections 1 – 8) applies to ALL beekeepers and specific requirements are marked in green.

-Section C of the Code (parts 11 – 14) applies only to beekeepers with 50 or more hives.
-Requirements and recommendations are marked in purple.
+PART C of the Code (sections 9 – 11) applies only to beekeepers with 50 or more hives.
+Requirements are marked in purple.

-Therefore, beekeepers who manage 50 or more hives must comply with ALL sections of the Code.
-Although Section C is not mandated for smaller beekeepers, they are encouraged to adopt these requirements as best practice where appropriate.
+Therefore, beekeepers who manage 50 or more hives must comply with ALL of Part B and Part C of the Code.
+Although Part C is not mandated for smaller beekeepers, they are encouraged to adopt these requirements as best practice where appropriate.

+PART D of the Code (sections 12 and 13) contains two further recommendations that are considered to be best practice.
+These recommendations are marked in blue.
+Although not a requirement, all beekeepers are strongly encouraged to adopt these two recommendations and incorporate them into their apiary management plan.

 State and Territory Legislation Takes Precedence Over the Code

 All states and territories have legislation applying to beekeepers and the practice of beekeeping.
-The Code does not replace this state legislation but is complementary to it.
+The Code does not replace this state or territory legislation but is complementary to it.
+For the most part, the Code aligns with state and territory legislations but this is not always possible.
 Where the Code contradicts local state or territory legislation, the state or territory legislation takes precedence.

-SECTION B: THE REQUIREMENTS FOR ALL BEEKEEPERS
+PART B: THE REQUIREMENTS FOR ALL BEEKEEPERS

-All Beekeepers Must Register
+1. Beekeepers Must Be Registered

 It is essential that there is an up to date register of beekeepers and their contact details so they can be notified quickly in the event of an emergency disease or natural disaster.
-It is also important that up to date information on the number of hives present in each state and territory of Australia is available to inform decisions on disease control and eradication.
+It is also important that up to date information on the number of hives and beekeepers present in each state and territory of Australia is available to inform decisions on disease control and eradication.

+Registration is already compulsory except in Tasmania, the Northern Territory and the Australian Capital Territory.
+The honey bee industry is working with all state and territory governments to implement universal mandatory registration under nationally consistent guidelines.

 REQUIREMENT